python/mypy/doc/dev-intro.md

 * Test using the type as list item type.
 Test both getting a list item and setting a list item.

+### Other Hints

+* This developer documentation is not very complete and might be out of date.

+* It can be useful to look through some recent PRs to get an idea of what typical code changes, test cases, etc. look like.

+* Feel free to open GitHub issues with questions if you need help when contributing, or ask questions in existing issues.
+Note that we only support contributors.
+Mypyc is not (yet) an end-user product.